 There have been White rappers (Vanilla Ice and Eminem), Black country singers (Charley Pride), Black pop-balladeers (Johnny Mathis) and White R & B bands (The Average White Band).

-I acknowledge that Philadelphia pianist Orrin Evans, who is the featured musician in the Inquirer's article, does not advocate that jazz shouldn't be for white people too but he does lament the lack of his peers attending his concerts.
+I acknowledge that Philadelphia pianist Orrin Evans, who is the featured musician in the article, does not advocate that jazz shouldn't be for white people too but he does lament the lack of his peers attending his concerts.
 It's Evans' belief that jazz needs to be marketed better to Blacks and that renaming it may attract them to the music.